Best Volume Indicator: Top Indicators on TradingView to Use in 2025

 Klinger Oscillator

 This indicator was designed by economist Stephen Klinger back in 1977 to analyze the strength of a current trend in the market without compromising the visual clarity and the minutia of immediate changes in metrics.
+The Klinger Oscillator helps identify a strong trend by analyzing the strength and momentum of the current market trend.
 Retail traders usually employ this instrument to forecast when the market will reverse its course.

 The indicator is made of two colored lines that form an oscillator.
 These are moving averages using price action and trading volume as their main sources of data.
 The divergence between these two lines means that the current trend is currently strengthening.
 When these two lines cross each other in any direction, it means that the trend reversal is likely to happen or is taking place right now.